Real Estate Lingo Decoded

 Gross Income: money earned before taxes and other deductions.
 Sometimes it may include income from self-employment, rental property, alimony, child support, public assistance payments, and retirement benefits.

 Home Equity Loan: a loan backed by the value of a home (real estate).
 If the borrower defaults or does not pay the loan, the lender has some rights to the property.
-The borrower can usually claim a home equity loan as a tax deduction.

 Home Inspection: an examination of the structure and mechanical systems to determine a home's quality, soundness and safety; makes the potential homebuyer aware of any repairs that may be needed.
-The homebuyer generally pays inspection fees but there can also be "pre-inspections" done by the seller.

 HVAC: Heating, Ventilation and Air Conditioning; a home's heating and cooling system.